The sandwich generation: Caught in the middle

 Seek support

-- Connect with others in similar situations
+- Connect with others in similar situations through local or online support groups.

 Open communication

-- Talk to your children about what’s going on in a way they can understand
+- Talk to your children about what’s going on in a way they can understand to help them feel informed but not overwhelmed.

 This information is of a general nature and is not intended as personalised financial advice.
 RIVAL Wealth is a Financial Advice Provider (FAP) licenced by the Financial Markets Authority to provide financial advice.
 Our disclosure document is located at rivalwealth.co.nz or a written copy is available on request